Tire Test Results

 Bridgestone Alenza AS Ultra (Crossover/SUV Touring All-Season, 235/55R19 105W)

-• What We Liked: The responsive steering is well-matched to its traction capabilities.
+• What We Liked: The responsive steering is well-matched to its traction capabilities in most conditions.

 • What We'd Improve: It could use a bit more on-road composure and stronger braking.

-• Summary: It's a good tire with some excellent competition.
+• Summary: It's a good year-round tire with some excellent competition.

 Continental CrossContact LX25 (Crossover/SUV Touring All-Season, 235/55R19 105V)

-• What We Liked: Excellent braking, capable handling.
+• What We Liked: Excellent braking paired with, capable handling.

 • What We'd Improve: There's room to improve impact and road noise.

-• Summary: It's well-balanced throughout and rock solid in the wet.
+• Summary: It's well-balanced throughout, and while not a snow superstar, it is rock solid in the wet.

 Cooper Discoverer EnduraMax (Crossover/SUV Touring All-Season, 235/55R19 105H)